City of Livermore

 *Completion of the concrete river walk connecting the nature trail with the RV Park

-*Highway 431 corridor beautification with tree plantings and new welcome signs
+*Highway 431 corridor beautification with flowering tree plantings

 *Promote the elimination of eyesores through the city property ordinance